bronson/backgrounded/README.md

 This starts the given command and detaches it from your session.
 It also makes it the process group leader so any subprocesses it starts will be terminated too.
-Since you didn't give the command a name, the pidfile will be named `background.pid`.
+Since you didn't give the command a name, the pidfile will be named `background.pid` and all .

-But why wasn't there any output??
-Because it detached from your session.
-The output disappeared into the void.
-If you redirect to a file, you'll see it's alive and well.

 ```bash
 backgrounded 'echo $$: `date` >> /tmp/log; sleep 1'